Climate change

 Changes in surface air temperature over the past 50 years.
 The Arctic has warmed the most, and temperatures on land have generally increased more than sea surface temperatures.

-Earth's average surface air temperature has increased almost 1.5 °C (about 2.5 °F) since the Industrial Revolution.
-Natural forces cause some variability, but the 20-year average shows the progressive influence of human activity.
+Earth's average surface air temperature has increased about 1.5 C-change since the Industrial Revolution.
+Natural forces cause some variability, but the persistent temperature increase shows the progressive influence of human activity.

 Present-day climate change includes both global warming—the ongoing increase in global average temperature—and its wider effects on Earth's climate system.
-Climate change in a broader sense also includes previous long-term changes to Earth's climate.
-The current rise in global temperatures is driven by human activities, especially fossil fuel (coal, oil and natural gas) burning since the Industrial Revolution.
+In a broader sense, climate change also includes previous long-term changes to Earth's climate.
+The modern-day rise in global temperatures is driven by human activities, especially fossil fuel (coal, oil and natural gas) burning since the Industrial Revolution.
 Fossil fuel use, deforestation, and some agricultural and industrial practices release greenhouse gases.
 These gases absorb some of the heat that the Earth radiates after it warms from sunlight, warming the lower atmosphere.
-Carbon dioxide, the primary gas driving global warming, has increased in concentration by about 50% since the pre-industrial era to levels not seen for millions of years.
+Earth's atmosphere now has roughly 50% more carbon dioxide, the main gas driving global warming, than it did at the end of the pre-industrial era, reaching levels not seen for millions of years.

 Climate change has an increasingly large impact on the environment.
-Deserts are expanding, while heat waves and wildfires are becoming more common.
+Heat waves and wildfires are becoming more common.
 Amplified warming in the Arctic has contributed to thawing permafrost, retreat of glaciers and sea ice decline.
 Higher temperatures are also causing more intense storms, droughts, and other weather extremes.
 Rapid environmental change in mountains, coral reefs, and the Arctic is forcing many species to relocate or become extinct.
 Even if efforts to minimize future warming are successful, some effects will continue for centuries.
 These include ocean heating, ocean acidification and sea level rise.